ZhipengHe/old-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Eager to contribute to team success through challenging work, attention to detail and excellent organizational skills.
 Clear understanding of Data Science and Process Science.
-Self-motivated and exceptionally reliable PhD student positioned to contribute strongly to XAI and Predictive Process Analytics.
+Self-motivated and exceptionally reliable PhD student positioned to contribute strongly to Robust ML and Explainable AI.

 ## education

 * Queensland University of Technology, Australia
-  * Doctor of Philology, 2022 - now
+  * Doctor of Philosophy, 2022 - now
   * BInfTech Honours, First Class, 2021
   * BInfTech in Information System, 2020
 * Jinling Institute of Technology, China